VAT debt

 HMRC does not have to give a business time to pay and will take your previous VAT payment and filing history into account.
 You will need to submit any outstanding VAT returns and HMRC may ask you questions about your business.
 HMRC will want to check that your business is viable and that you will not get further behind with your VAT payments in the future.

 Before you make an offer of payment to HMRC, check that the amount you are offering is affordable.
-Fill in a budget to work out how much you can afford to pay and how long it will take to repay the debt.
-Business Debtline has a range of budgets that will help you do this.
-Go to www.businessdebtline.org and choose the budget that fits your trading status.
+Use My Budget to work out how much you can afford to pay and how long it will take to repay the debt.

 VAT registered businesses collect VAT from their customers on behalf of HMRC.
 Because of this, HMRC usually expects any outstanding VAT debt to be paid as soon as possible.
 Sometimes, this can make negotiating a time to pay arrangement difficult, so consider the following.